-- If an email subscriber opts-in to SMS with a phone number that does not already exist in Klaviyo in E.164 format, but no email attached to that action, a new profile is created.
+- If an email subscriber opts-in to SMS with a phone number that does not already exist in Klaviyo in an accepted format, but no email is attached to that action, a new profile is created.

 - Then, if they check out using their email (which already exists as a separate profile) and consent to SMS with that same phone number, the two profiles will not merge automatically.

 - If a customer with SMS consent makes a purchase and inputs a different phone number at checkout, that new number will override the information from the previous number on file (if there was one).

 - If you don’t have consent for the new number, but had it for the previous one, it will wipe consent from that profile and replace the contact information with the newly established number.
 You will then need to regain consent with their new phone number.